-Pirates built bases all along the Atlantic coast to terrorise shipping and trade in slaves and gold.
+Pirates built bases all along the Atlantic coast to terrorise shipping and to trade in slaves and gold.
 Their forts survive: south of Tangier, the small town of Asilah was home to the pirate Rassouli.
 Today it sports a pristine medina with interesting art galleries, an Arts Festival in July and excellent fish restaurants.
-We have superb accommodation available in private houses.
+We have superb accommodation available in beautiful guesthouses and private homes.

 It was Portuguese pirates who built El Jadida’s coastal fort with its serenely beautiful cistern, and nearby Azemmour that artists love for the quality of its light.
 Oualidia has splendid beaches and abudant oysters.
 We have stylish guesthouses in these coastal towns.

 Essaouira is famous for its pretty medina and the blue boats in the fishing port, its long beach perfect for wind- and kitesurfing and its wealth of good restaurants and guesthouses.
 Ride camels in nearby Diabat or try the surf in Sidi Kaouki.
 From Essaouira, take a half-day trip to the Sunday souk to see how local people still ply ancient trades, or there’s a full-day trip south to a women’s co-operative producing argan oil.